kojiagile/Angular2Prac/README.md

 This is a project for practicing Angular2 app development.
 Implement a bit of basic stuff such as property/input/two-way data binding, adding unit test cases, etc.
 The app interects with a real web API that I created (in webapi folder).
-Not a beautiful looks, but that's not the point...
+Not beautiful looks, but that's not the point.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.